 \subsection{A2626 and its neighbourhood}

 A2626 is a fairly massive ($\sim$ 5 $\times$ 10$^{14}$ \msun) galaxy cluster located at a redshift of z=0.055 \citep{HealySS2021}.
-With \mk we surveyed a large cosmic volume, containing three distinct over-densities that represent three different global environments.
-Galaxies within the A2626 cluster are in the redshift range $0.0475 < z < 0.0615$.
+With \mk, we surveyed a large cosmic volume that contains three distinct over-densities that represent three different global environments.
+The galaxies within the A2626 cluster are in the redshift range $0.0475 < z < 0.0615$.
 Behind A2626, at the redshift range $0.0615 < z < 0.0675$, we find a collection of galaxy groups that we refer to as the Swarm.
-Behind the Swarm, we find another over-density, in the redshift range $0.0675 < z < 0.0745$, associated with the cluster A2637 (see Fig. 6 and 11 in \citealt{HD2021} and Fig. 5(a,b,c) in \citealt{HealySS2021} ).
-This cluster is located to the north-east of A2626, near the FWHM of the primary beam of \mk, hence its galaxies suffer from significant primary beam attenuation.
-Therefore we only consider galaxies at the redshifts in the over-densities of A2626 and \hwone (see Fig. \ref{fig:A2626_TS_histogram}).
-Table \ref{tab:cluster_properties} presents different properties of A2626 and the Swarm. \citet{HealySS2021} have identified six different substructures in the A2626 cluster based on the Dressler-Shectman (DS) test (see Fig. 13 in \citealt{HealySS2021}).
+Behind the Swarm, we find another over-density in the redshift range $0.0675 < z < 0.0745$ that is associated with the cluster A2637 (see Fig. 6 and 11 in \citealt{HD2021} and Fig. 5(a,b,c) in \citealt{HealySS2021} ).
+This cluster is located north-east of A2626, near the full-width-half-maxima (FWHM) of the primary beam of \mk.
+Its galaxies are therefore less well visible because there is significant primary-beam attenuation.
+Therefore, we only considered galaxies at the redshifts in the over-densities of A2626 and \hwone (see Fig. \ref{fig:A2626_TS_histogram}).
+Table \ref{tab:cluster_properties} presents the different properties of A2626 and the Swarm. \citet{HealySS2021} have identified six different substructures in the A2626 cluster based on the Dressler-Shectman (DS) test (see Fig. 13 in \citealt{HealySS2021}).
 We note that in one of the substructures, close to the cluster centre, none of the galaxies are detected in \hi.
-Due to a relatively low number of \hi detections in each substructure, we have combined the \hi detections of all the substructures together in order to analyse the \hi properties of the substructure galaxies.
+Because only a relatively low number of \hi detections are made in each substructure, we combined the \hi detections of all the substructures together in order to analyse the \hi properties of the substructure galaxies.
 Within these two over-densities (A2626 and the Swarm), we identify three classes of galaxies, depending on their environment.